-Cristen Dalessandro, PhD is a sociologist and senior researcher based in Salt Lake City, Utah.
+Cristen Dalessandro, PhD is a sociologist and researcher based in Salt Lake City, Utah.

-Cristen’s research broadly focuses on how individuals navigate social inequalities in their lives and interpersonal relationships.
-In addition, she has experience and expertise as a sexual and reproductive health researcher.
-Cristen has published over 25 pieces in peer-reviewed journals and one book, Intimate Inequalities.
+Cristen’s current research focuses primarily on how individuals navigate their experiences in the workplace.
+In addition, she has experience and expertise researching social inequalities (focusing on the intersections of gender, race or ethnicity, and social class), identity, and sexual and reproductive health.
+On these various topics, Cristen has published over 25 pieces in peer-reviewed research journals and one book, Intimate Inequalities.

 Cristen is currently a senior researcher at O.C.
-Tanner in Salt Lake City, where she conducts research on employee experiences and workplace culture using a social science lens.
+Tanner in Salt Lake City, where she brings a sociological lens to research on the employee experience and workplace culture.
+Cristen is part of an interdisciplinary team investigating employees’ experiences in the workplace across the globe.

 Cristen’s book, Intimate Inequalities: Millennials’ Romantic Relationships in Contemporary Times, explores how millennials navigate gender, race, social class, sexuality, and age identities and expectations in their relationships.
 It is available to order NOW through the Rutgers University Press website and wherever books are sold.
 To date, Intimate Inequalities has received honors from several award programs that showcase indie authors and presses, including the Nautilus Book Awards, the Foreword Indies Awards, and the National Indie Excellence Awards.